 Your columns will be fitted to their content and aligned automatically, unless you change these options in Columns.
 To input a new width and alignment for individual columns, you must deselect Fit to content and Automatic alignment.

 If your text exceeds the selected number of lines, you can check Discoverable multiline.
-Discoverable multiline enables users to expand text by clicking a Read More link.
+Discoverable multiline lets you expand text by clicking a Read More link.

 In the column list, you can also select whether to show or hide columns and add an arrow to stress the direction of results.
 Hiding columns can be useful when you want to remove empty or unnecessary columns.